Vascular Interventional Radiology

 Vascular Interventional Radiology (VIR) provides patients a wide range of minimally-invasive procedures using x-rays, ultrasound and other medical imaging technology in order to minimize risk and provide a more speedy recovery.
 We offer treatments in an outpatient setting with local anesthetics, moderate sedation as well as more advanced surgical procedures that may require general anesthesia.

 At Alice Hyde, Drs.
-Julio Lemos, Steven Deso and Brandon Sur diagnose and treat a wide range of conditions, many of which once required open surgery but can now be treated non-surgically using Vascular Interventional Radiology’s targeted approach.
+Julio Lemos and Steven Deso diagnose and treat a wide range of conditions, many of which once required open surgery but can now be treated non-surgically using Vascular Interventional Radiology’s targeted approach.

 Benefits of Vascular Interventional Radiology